What is the Best Form of Therapy in Phobia Treatment?

 Immersive exposure therapy happens when someone chooses to face the trigger of their fear, thus immersing and exposing themselves fully to that fear.
 The goal of exposure therapy is to train the brain that the trigger of the phobia is not actually a threat.
 The process involves gradually and repeatedly exposing individuals to their phobic triggers, but always initially in a controlled environment.

-Hypnotherapy comes in as a support to exposure therapy but, as we will show, it does not work on its own to cure a phobia.
+Hypnotherapy comes in as a support to exposure therapy, but, as we will show, it does not work on its own to cure a phobia.
 Exposure therapy is essential for the survival part of our brains to learn and make lasting changes around fear.

 Self-Hypnosis-Change-The-Mind-in-The-Subconscious